eddmann/eddmann.github.io/_posts/2018/2018-06-26-mince-pie-challenge-authentication-with-amazon-cognito-and-json-web-tokens.md

 userPoolClientName: 'dev-mince-pie-challenge-client'
 ```

-In regard to the Pool itself, along with the default username and password required by the User Pool, we also specify that we would like a verified email address be included per user.
+In regard to the pool itself, along with the default username and password required by the User Pool, we also specify that we would like a verified email address to be included per user.
-To provide client-side access to the Pool sign-up and sign-in functionality, we must also associate a [User Pool Client](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-settings-client-apps.html) that has access to the unauthorised endpoints.
+To provide client-side access to the pool sign-up and sign-in functionality, we must also associate a [User Pool Client](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-settings-client-apps.html) that has access to the unauthorised endpoints.

-So as to test the newly created User Pool within the AWS CLI, we must include an explicit authentication flow entitled `ADMIN_NO_SRP_AUTH`, which permits exclusion of the [Secure Remote Protocol (SRP)](https://en.wikipedia.org/wiki/Secure_Remote_Password_protocol).
+So as to test the newly created User Pool within the AWS CLI, we must include an explicit authentication flow entitled `ADMIN_NO_SRP_AUTH`, which permits the exclusion of the [Secure Remote Password Protocol (SRP)](https://en.wikipedia.org/wiki/Secure_Remote_Password_protocol).
 Finally, we specify that we wish to output the two created resource identifiers, which will be presented to us within the terminal after a successful deployment.

-### Authenticating a User
+## Authenticating a User

-With the User Pool now defined we can move our attention onto how we will authenticate an incoming request within the API.
+With the User Pool now defined, we can move our attention onto how we will authenticate an incoming request within the API.
-There is an option within Amazon API Gateway to provide a [Lambda Authoriser](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-use-lambda-authorizer.html) (formally known as a Custom Authoriser), which are invoked before the intended function and provide it with the generated IAM policy.
+There is an option within Amazon API Gateway to provide a [Lambda Authoriser](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-use-lambda-authorizer.html) (formerly known as a Custom Authoriser), which are invoked before the intended function and provide it with the generated IAM policy.
-Although this approach is desirable, some of the API resource endpoints require the ability to differ based on if the user is authenticated or not.
+Although this approach is desirable, some of the API resource endpoints require the ability to differ based on whether the user is authenticated or not.
 As such, we will instead bring this authentication logic into our application domain, and validate the claims for each intended request ourselves.

 As discussed before, Cognito uses standard JSON Web Tokens, which allows us to include a pre-existing library [node-jose](https://github.com/cisco/node-jose), that abstracts away this problem space.